Multi-scale Context-aware Network with Transformer for Gait Recognition: Proposed Method

 Intuitively, in order to remedy the corrupted spatial features, we should select an individual frame as the methods in \cite{gowda2020smart, kopuklu2019you}, which is illustrated in Figure. \ref{fig:select frame}.
 However, due to the various camera viewpoints, motion occlusions and imperfect segmentations, a single frame is probably incapable of expressing appearance features for all body parts clearly.
 Actually, the high quality body parts appear and disappear from frame to frame.
 Therefore, by utilizing such inherent motion characteristics, we select salient body parts across the whole sequence.
 As shown in Figure. \ref{fig:select parts}, we obtain local discriminative features in different frames instead of directly selecting one frame.

 Since the transformer is able to correlate global information based on the attention matrix adaptively, the weights in the attention matrix could reveal feature importance in some extent.
-Naturally, a body part contains richer information has a stronger weight than a body part with less information does.
+Naturally, a body part that contains clearer feature representation has a stronger weight than a body part with vague feature representation.
 Therefore, we consider using the attention matrix as a metric to select salient spatial parts.
 Besides, due to the diversities in multiple heads\cite{transformer}, attention matrices in different heads may focus on informative features from various aspects, which enhances the spatial mining capacity.